7/16/2021

 CEO

-If we start with China, China year over year is actually in SMM slightly down minus two percent.
-But that is because they were at the high level last year and in sort of a catch up board after their their pandemic lockdown sequentially.
-Yes, you could say we have seen when we say a slowdown is really that it has stopped sequentially growing.
-So it has flattened out and it is definitely driven by by that same trend in automotive in China.
-When we say we saw the sort of we saw things picking up a bit again now in the end of the quarter, it is related partly to automotive, but more to North America than China from a geographical perspective.
+If we start with China, China year over year is actually in SMM slightly down, minus 2%.
+But that is because they were at a high level last year and in sort of a catch-up mode after their pandemic lockdown.
+Sequentially, Yes, you could say we have seen, when we say a slowdown is really that it has stopped sequentially growing, so it has flattened out.
+And it is definitely driven by that same trend in automotive in China.
+When we say we saw things picking up a bit again now in the end of the quarter, it is related partly to automotive, but more to North America than China from a geographical perspective.
 In terms of the commentary for the start of the month, I don't have that much more to add other than we just tell you what we see, so to say.
-And the start of the month has been a slight sequential uptick that includes auto where things will continue beyond the holiday period and so on is very difficult to predict.
-This is the most I would say for us the most difficult period because it all depends on how September comes out.
-And it's very difficult to say at this at this point in time.
+And the start of the month has been a slight sequential uptick.
+That includes Otto, where things will continue beyond the holiday period and so on. is very difficult to predict.
+This is the most, I would say for us, the most difficult period because it all depends on how September comes out.
+And it's very difficult to say at this point in time.

 speaker